-AskJill is a question-answering agent embedded in the VERA interactive learning environment that automatically answers users' questions and thereby explains VERA's domain, functioning, and operation.
+AskJill is a question-answering agent embedded in the VERA interactive learning environment that automatically answer users' questions and thereby explains VERA's domain, functioning, and operation.
 When a user first logs-in on the VERA website, AskJill welcomes them and prompts them to ask their questions about VERA.

 The user can type their questions into the AskJill question-answering interface (integrated into the VERA website).
-AskJill provides accurate answers to the questions within the scope of the User Guide within a few seconds.
-Figure 2 shows examples of question-answering in AskJill.
+AskJill provides precise and correct answers to questions within the User Guide domain within a few seconds.
+Figure 2 shows a couple of examples of question-answering in AskJill.

-Figure 2: A couple of user questions to AskJill about VERA and AskJill's answers to the questions.
+Figure 2: A couple of user questions to AskJill for VERA and AskJill's answers to the questions.

-AskJill's Generation of an Answer to a Question
+Data Flow of an Answer to a Question